 Johnny loved to reminisce and recall fun with family and friends.
 He most enjoyed fishing.
 He said when he fished he was at peace.
 He leaves to mourn his wife, Monica Williams (Brooklyn, New York), his father, Johnny W. Williams, his son Reginald Raphael (Lisa) (New York City) and grandchildren Jakhai, Noah, Sanajah, Melody, and David, two sisters, Mary Sample, Donna Rucker (Clarence) Maryland, one brother (Reginald Head), two Aunts, Qubie Rowe (Sea) Ohio, Juanita Andrews, nieces, nephews, cousins, and a host of friends, including a devoted childhood friend, Simon Kearney.

-To send flowers to Johnny's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Johnny Jerome Williams, please visit our floral store.